Risdon Vale

 Risdon Vale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.5%, significantly lower than the SA4 region average of 32.8%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 8.4%, followed by postgraduate qualifications at 2.2% and graduate diplomas at 0.9%.
-Vocational credentials are prominent, with 33.5% of residents aged 15+ holding such qualifications, including advanced diplomas (5.2%) and certificates (28.3%).
+Bachelor degrees are most common at 8.4%, followed by postgraduate qualifications (2.2%) and graduate diplomas (0.9%).
+Vocational credentials are prevalent, with 33.5% of residents aged 15+ holding such qualifications, including advanced diplomas (5.2%) and certificates (28.3%).
+Educational participation is high at 43.5%, comprising 19.2% in primary education, 11.0% in secondary education, and 3.3% in tertiary education.

-Educational participation is high, with 43.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 43.5% of residents currently enrolled in formal education.
 This includes 19.2% in primary education, 11.0% in secondary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education